BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

     C-->D
 ```

-You will require two to three storage locales: Home Storage Locale, Primary Storage Locale, and Secondary Storage Locale[^6].
-They will be used to store seeds and devices[^7].
+You will need two to three storage locales: Home Storage, Primary Storage, and Secondary Storage[^6].
+They will be used to store seeds, devices, and information[^7].

 1. [  ] Install Home Safe[^8][^9]
    1. Ideally, it should be physically secured by mounting it to floor or wall joists, or even more securely, directly to a foundation